forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

     # Wait for Ollama process to finish.
     wait $pid

-N.B: Don't hesitate to change the line `ollama pull llama3` in this script with the model(s) of your choice.
+N.B: Don't hesitate to change the line :code:`ollama pull llama3` in this script with the model(s) of your choice.

 Configuration